RBS Analysis

 Rutherford backscattering spectrometry (RBS) is an ion beam analysis method for determining the elemental composition of thin films.
-RBS provides film thickness and depth profiles of surfaces and detects the energies and numbers of backscattered ions.
+RBS enables quantitative depth profiling up to a depth of 1 µm.

 Measur, Rutherford backscattering spectrometry